Tampa Marijuana Defense Attorneys

 According to the National Institute on Drug Abuse (NIDA), the primary psychoactive ingredient in marijuana, delta-9-tetrahydrocannabinol (or THC, as it’s more commonly known), can produce dangerous results.
 As such, Florida law enforcement and federal government officials take crimes of marijuana possession extremely seriously.
 You should never handle your marijuana possession defense on your own.

-Contact an experienced Tampa marijuana defense attorney at All Family Law Group today to obtain the answers to your questions.
+Contact an experienced Tampa marijuana defense attorney at All Family Law Group today to schedule a free consultation and obtain the answers to your questions.
 If assistance is needed during regular business hours, please call 813-672-1900.
 Or if there is an emergency and you need to call after hours, weekends and holidays please call telephone number: (813) 551-3903 for assistance.
-We offer a free initial consultation to discuss your options.

 How Does Florida and Federal Law Define Marijuana Possession?